B. S. Yediyurappa: Early political career and local offices (1972–1988)

+Coalition government with JD(S) and deputy chief ministership (2006–2007)

 During his first tenure in government, Yediyurappa supported Janata Dal (Secular) leader H. D. Kumaraswamy in bringing down the coalition government led by Dharam Singh and forming a new administration in partnership with the BJP.
-As part of the agreement between the JD(S) and BJP, it was decided that H. D. Kumaraswamy would serve as Chief Minister for the first 20 months, followed by Yediyurappa for the subsequent 20 months.
-In the Kumaraswamy-led Government, Yediyurappa held the positions of Deputy Chief Minister and Finance Minister.
+As part of the agreement between the JD(S) and BJP, it was decided that H. D. Kumaraswamy would serve as chief minister for the first 20 months, followed by Yediyurappa for the subsequent 20 months.
+In the Kumaraswamy-led government, Yediyurappa held the positions of Deputy Chief Minister and Finance Minister.